bubbly853/ribbon2helmsman/readme.md

 ## Prerequisites

-**📝Notice:** This guide assumes the supported distros of Rocky Linux (Rocky) or Oracle Linux (OL) 9.4 or higher.
-It should also work with RHEL 9.4 or higher, if subscriptions and repositories are properly set up.
-We reccomend Rocky or Oracle Linux 10.0 or higher for security.
+**📝Notice:** This guide assumes the supported distros of Rocky Linux (Rocky) or Oracle Linux (OL) 10.0 or higher.
+It should also work with RHEL 10.0 or higher.
+Lower versions are not supported due to issues with Python3 version.

 #### Ribbon2 database